'FOMO' - Fun On My Own and Enclothed Cognition... My Life, Living With a Chronic Condition

 There was an enormous amount of pressure to fill out forms to get any help and I remember sitting in bed trying to get a crisis loan via the job centre with social services, crying because I wasn’t able to walk to sign paperwork in order to access the loan.
 I asked them for the Samaritans number and they couldn’t even give that to me.
 It was the most awful moment of my life.
 Even holding the phone up to my ear was absolutely exhausting.
 It took me 3 months to fill out a DLA form and then it was flatly refused.
 To get other benefits, you have to attend medicals and assessments, and there are so many forms.
 And all the while lifting a pen was exhausting and they took hours and hours to do.
 I eventually got help a few years later, but there was no one to offer information to me about these kind of services at the time.
 I didn’t even know they existed.
 It felt like I was the first person in this situation with this type of condition, where nobody would help me, or believe the condition was even real.

-Fibromyalgia shares a lot of similar symptoms with M.E. also known as Myalgic Encephalopathy or Chronic Fatigue Syndrome ( ME seems to be more virus based from what I’ve learnt over the years, although I still get flu-like symptoms with the fibromyalgia diagnosis, so it could be the two combined.)
-Sometimes I think it might even be the mercury amalgam fillings in my mouth leaking toxic vapours into my system, causing illness.
+Fibromyalgia shares a lot of similar symptoms with M.E. also known as Myalgic Encephalopathy or Chronic Fatigue Syndrome ( ME seems to be more virus based from what I’ve learnt over the years, although I still get flu-like symptoms with the fibromyalgia diagnosis, so it could be the two combined or it could all be M.E.)
+Sometimes I think it might have even been the mercury amalgam fillings in my mouth leaking toxic vapours into my system, causing illness.
 This is what happens, because you don’t really know or understand it, you’re always searching for reasons and possible solutions.
 I can’t tell you how much money I’ve spent on my health over the years but it’s definitely in the thousands.
 I used to get really paranoid about using anything chemical based such as cleaning products and actually had a panic attack over it once.

 As well as the usual main symptoms, it’s like untangling a big ball of wool.
 I’ve also had to face many of my demons over the years as a result of being ‘stuck’ in illness.

 I learnt to accept and to live with Fibromyalgia: the term given to a myriad of symptoms relating to this nervous system disorder affecting the whole body.
 I was also diagnosed by a rheumatologist at the time which was the only way you could get diagnosed.
-It really needs a neurologist referral.
+It really needs a neurologist referral, as with MyalgicE.

 For me, symptoms include painful joints and muscles, neuropathic pain or ‘brain pain’ as it is called - all over widespread pain, allodynia, insomnia, palpitations, headaches, breathlessness, temperature fluctuations, hormonal imbalances, sensory overload, memory loss, brain fog (cognitive dysfunction), and severe fatigue to name but a few of the many symptoms.
 The goal posts constantly move, so consistency and routine is a luxury I don’t have very often.
 Being able to exercise when I want is a distant memory, sadly.